Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 2 | What SEAB requires from private candidates

-At the point of A-Level registration (typically April each year), SEAB asks private candidates to confirm that they have undergone practical training for each science subject they are sitting.
+At the point of A-Level registration (typically April each year), SEAB asks private candidates to make the relevant practical declaration for each science subject they are sitting.

 Key requirements (SEAB 2026):